tiisanoja/ruuvi/README.md

 3. cd /opt/ruuvi
 4. ./startRuuvi.sh

 Error log is generated to /var/log/ruuvi directory.
 It will use starting day as part of the log file name (ruuvi.<date in form of YYYYMMDD>.log).
-Logs do not rollover execpt if you start application daily.
+Logs do not rollover except if you start application daily.

 ## Database

 Data is stored to InfluxDB.
 Supported version by used client are 1.8 and 2.x.
-Application stores data to bucket which is configured in config.yml.
+Application stores data to bucket, which is configured in config.yml.
 Default bucket is *weather*.
-Used presission to store measurements is a second.
+Used presission in a databse to store measurements is a second.
 Application has been tested against InfluxDB 1.8 but now on only InfluxxDB 2.X will be verified.
 InfluxDB 1.8 should work as long as used client supports 1.8.

 ## Grafana